 Cooking lobster fresh off the boat

-will enhance your status.
+will enhance your appetite.

 Cooking lobster from the Gulf of Maine is a valuable life skill.
 It’s a good way to impress would-be life partners, in-laws, employers, customers, neighbors, and your best friends, too.
 Really.
 No matter how casual your lobster event becomes, it’s a unforgettable social event.

 Here’s a fun test: Can you recall last time you ate Maine lobster?
 How was it cooked?
 With whom did you eat?
 Many people quickly answer all three questions.
 Can you?

 Best to cook your live lobster the same day they arrive, and keep them in the shipping container until you do.
 If you can’t prepare them the same day, live lobster will usually do fine in the refrigerator for another 24 hours.
 Put them in a pan surrounded by moist newspaper.
 Another option, one we highly recommend, is blanching (see below or the “on blanching” link on the right-hand column here).
 Blanching will give you a two- or three-day window to serve them.
 Enjoy.